 ‘How can you know?’

 ‘I mean I’m worried about her.
-She’s too close to all this going on, whoever it is are no respecters of rank, so they’ll hardly stop at Sis.’
+She’s too close to all this going on, these people are no respecters of anyone, look at your boat in Bergen, so they’ll hardly stop at Sis.’

 ‘That she is being used.
 That she’s the decoy.
-She sees herself as the femme-fatale spy, she’s right into it, she’s loved all that’s gone on and I know her – she wants to be part of the action all the time and then finds herself up to her neck in it.’
+She sees herself as the femme-fatale spy, she’s right into it, she’s loved every bit of what we’ve had on our hands, you and me and I know her – she can say yes to things and then finds herself up to her neck in it.’

 ‘And you’ve always bailed her out.’

 ‘It’s been both ways.
 I’ve slipped up too and she’s been in the shadows.
 Giving all my secrets away now but I never operated alone.
 If I was in some village, she was always closeby.
 She was in the Travellers, by the way, easy enough to keep out of sight, went for a wander, had a coffee.
 You never asked where I went after reaching the lower fence.
-She’d hired a car, I texted her from the roof, she came to the nearest corner.’
+She hired a car.’

 ‘Can you actually operate without her?’

-‘I could at first with just you – but you couldn’t take Amelie’s place in the shadows, also when I needed a double, which was often.
-Again, nothing against you, Miles, but we had a certain thing going, Sis and I.’
+‘I could at first with just you – but you can’t take Amelie’s place in the shadows, also when I need a double, which used to be often.’

 ‘If I disappeared from the scene now, could you get back to that again?’

+‘Miles?’
+He almost jumped out of his skin.
 ‘I’ve suddenly had a thought.
 Nothing to do with this matter.
-We’ve had so much on our minds, I never thought to ask you about the sheep.
-I mean, I know they just munch on grass and have the fur to cover them in winter and all that and they roam freely but did you – did you make any long term provision?’
+We’ve had so much on the mind, I never thought to ask you about the sheep.
+I mean, I know they just munch on grass and have the wool to cover them in winter and all that and they roam freely but did you – did you make any long term provision?’

-‘That ship which was approaching the island was an old troop vessel which can come in close.
+‘That ship which was approaching the island wasn’t a ship, it was an old troop vessel which can come in close.
 There were a dozen men with shotguns, farmers.
 You know the gite walkway down to the shore -‘

 ‘That’s no walkway, it’s just rubble.’